 In 1947, fermentation of molasses - a by-product of the local sugar refinery - was introduced as a replacement of the fermentation of the much more expensive pure sugar.
 At the same time, the Italian joint venture partners left the company and La Citrique Belge became 100% Belgian.

 In 1977, Citrique Belge became a member of the Swiss pharmaceutical group F. Hoffmann La Roche.
 Citric acid was a good addition to the product portfolio of the leading supplier of vitamins to the food industry.
 The company expanded production to over 112.000 ton/year and started a joint-venture with a Chinese plant in Wuxi.

 In 2003, Citrique Belge was sold to DSM.
 After some improvements in the production organization and an increase of the capital, the capacity rose to 120.000 ton and the Chinese plant was closed.

 In October 2010, Citrique Belge became a member of the ADCURAM Group.
 Important investments were done not only in refinery but also in fermentation and waste water treatment.

-End of 2016, Citrique Belge was acquired by an international group of private investors represented by Riflebird Capital.
+End of 2016, Citrique Belge was acquired by an international group of private investors.
 These private investors all share a common long term vision of creating profitable growth in specific industrial companies via a quality-driven operational management, strategic orientation and a close, enduring relationship with its B2B customers.

 Being a stand-alone investment, Citrique Belge now enjoys the autonomy to continue to invest in fermentation, downstream processing, quality, product development, sales and logistics to remain a reliable supplier of citric acid and its derivative products - providing excellent service, technical expertise and quality products - in the many years to come.